-How could she get through the next month without starving her family?
+Low on dough?
+How can you get through the next month without starving your family?

 When Your Food Budget Is Critical

 My problem is beyond frugal.
 I only have $100 to feed my family of three for the next month.
 I'm not a great cook and just don't know what to do.
 Can you help me to get through the month without starving my family?

 Your problem may be beyond normal frugal living standards, but it's not unsolvable.
 And, many common frugal shopping tips can help you keep your family from starving this month.
 Let's examine a few.